Zaid-Ajaj/tabula-rasa/README.md

 ```
 See [Modeling Authentication and Authorization](https://zaid-ajaj.github.io/Fable.Remoting/src/modeling-authentication.html) in Fable.Remoting to learn more
 # More
 There is a lot to talk about with this application, but the best to learn from it is by actually trying it out and going through the code yourself.
+If you need clarification or explanation on why a code snippet is written the way it is, just open an issue with your question :)